TTimeGaming/fvtt-more-activities/README.md

 ### ✅ Available Now

-- **Macro Activity:** Adds inline Macro activities that execute automatically when the Activity is used.
+- **Macro Activity:** Adds inline macro activities that execute automatically when the Activity is used.
+- **Hook Activity:** Adds inline macro activities that execute on a specified hook, with support for manual usage.

 ### ⚠️ Current Limitations